NVIDIA/TransformerEngine/transformer_engine/pytorch/sequential/README.md

             >     dy_dtype: nvte.DType | None = ...,
             > ```
         4. Provide defaults for these types to allow for constructing the operation object `AwesomeLu` without having to explicitly specify the types.
 Choose such default types that will result in optimal performance in the FP8 computational regime.
-    2. In `AwesomeLU.args` return the list of all tensor attributes of `AwesomeLU` that require gradients.
+    2. In `AwesomeLU.require_grad` return the list of all tensor attributes of `AwesomeLU` that require gradients.
     3. In `AwesomeLU.forward` provide the implementation of the forward pass of the operation:
         1. The input activation is to be taken as an argument to the `forward` function. _Note: Contrary to Pytorch, any parameters or configuration, can be conveniently accessed using the `self` object._
             ```